1 History

 3.4 Small Scale Liquefaction (SSLNG)

-Small scale liquefaction (SSLNG) is a relatively small and new, but growing aspect of the LNG industry, which has proven itself scalable, profitable, and brimming with potential.
-It is capable of meeting the fueling demands of shipping and trucking industries which require more environmentally friendly and efficient fuel sources than diesel and oil.
-Small scale liquefaction provides a greater degree of flexibility that larger facilities and fleet transport vessel may be unable to provide, such as providing bunkering fuel for marine vessels and off grid power generation.
+Small-scale liquefaction (SSLNG) is a relatively small and new but growing aspect of the LNG industry, which has proven itself scalable, profitable, and brimming with potential.
+It can meet the fueling demands of shipping and trucking industries, which require more environmentally friendly and efficient fuel sources than diesel and oil.
+Small-scale liquefaction provides greater flexibility that larger facilities and fleet transport vessels may be unable to provide, such as bunkering fuel for marine vessels and off-grid power generation.

 Small-Scale LNG: A Reality Today May Be A Game-Changer For Tomorrow